Facilitation Philosophy: How I Faciliate Intra and Inter-group meetings

 There are a number of goals and principles that guide my facilitation work:

-- Discussions should be science-based to the degree possible.
+- Discussions should be science-based or fact-based to the degree possible.
 The process is one of joint fact-finding and joint learning, avoiding adversarial science debates, looking for zones of agreement.